 By the later half of the 18th century, as the borders of the kingdom of Poland had melted, the East European Jews saw a fresh movement, loosely translated to ‘Enlightenment’, perhaps to echo the similarly named movement that engulfed Europe a century before.
 The correct Hebrew name for the movement was ‘Education’, pointing towards outside knowledge, over the traditional Jewish learning, much to the chagrin of the rabbinical establishment.

 The center of this movement was outside the rabbinical sphere of influence, in the young Jewish community of Berlin.
 The dictum of the Enlightenment movement was to integrate within the surrounding society, culture, and science while keeping the Jewish way of life, values, and tradition.

-The figure who mostly represent that era, Moses Mendelssohn, established himself within both Jewish and German intellectual circles, making himself known as a leading philosopher and trailblazer.
+The figure who mostly represents that era, Moses Mendelssohn, established himself within both Jewish and German intellectual circles, making himself known as a leading philosopher and trailblazer.
 He fathered six children, all prominent in their fields, the fine arts, science, and philosophy.
-His son Abraham, a banker in Hamburg, converted to Christianity, assuming that this will open wider horizons for him and family, against the limitations imposed upon the Jews.
-His son, composer and musician Felix Mendelssohn Bartholdy became one of the celebrated composers of all time.
+His son Abraham, a banker in Hamburg, converted to Christianity, assuming that this will open wider horizons for him and his family, against the limitations imposed upon the Jews.
+His son, composer, and musician Felix Mendelssohn Bartholdy became one of the celebrated composers of all time.

 True to the Enlightenment movement, the family excelled in further facets.
 Felix Mendelssohn second son, Paul Mendelssohn Bartholdy, became a chemist, who together with a partner established a chemical manufacturing company named Aktien-Gesellschaft für Anilin-Fabrikation, which name, being too long, was known by the acronym AGFA.